 The Jardins de la Fontaine and the so-called Temple of Diana

-Still dedicated to the figure of Augustus was a large sanctuary area at the foot of Mont Cavalier.
-It was the citizens of Nemausus who wanted the construction on the site of Volci Arecomici’s ancient sacred spring.
-This Augusteum housed several buildings for religious, political and social use.
-A portico bordered it on three sides, while to the north it stood on the hillside.
-On the summit of Mont Cavalier is the Tour Magne.
-It was a tower of Gallic origin, later incorporated by the Romans into the city walls.
+A large sanctuary area at the foot of Mont Cavalier was also dedicated to Augustus.
+It arose at the behest of the citizens of Nemausus on the site of the ancient sacred spring of the Volcae Arecomici.
+The Augusteum housed various buildings for religious, political, and social use.
+It was bordered on three sides by a portico, while to the north it rested on the hill’s slope.
+At the top of Mont Cavalier stood the Tour Magne, a tower of Gallic origin later incorporated by the Romans into the city walls.

 A nymphaeum, provided with porticoes and alternating semicircular and rectangular exedras, rose on a quadrangular platform.
 Instead, in the center of the building was an altar, used for imperial worship.
-In 1745, by the will of Louis XV, the royal engineer Jacques Philippe Mareschal erected a group of statues there.
-The sanctuary area, now known as Jardins de la Fontaine, housed at least a theatre and a temple, of which remains part of the colonnade.
+In 1745, by the will of Louis XV, the royal engineer Jacques Philippe Mareschal erected a group of statues.
+The sanctuary area, now known as Jardins de la Fontaine, housed at least a theatre and a temple.

-However, the function of the so-called Temple of Diana remains a mystery.
-It included a central cella and two vaulted side corridors, from which an upper chamber, now lost, was accessed.
-Having ascertained that it was not a temple dedicated to the goddess of the hunt, scholars speculated that it could function as a library.
+The function of the so-called Temple of Diana remains a mystery.
+It originally included a central cella, two vaulted side corridors and an upper chamber, now lost.
+Thus, having ascertained that it was not a temple dedicated to the goddess of the hunt, scholars speculated that it could function as a library.
 This suggestion derives from the niches carved into the walls, with triangular and semicircular pediments.

 Another magnificent monuments exalting the Roman antiquity of Nîmes is the amphitheatre.
-Located in the southeastern part of the city, it is one of the best preserved in existence.
-The Arena was then erected on two orders of Doric arches at the end of the 1st century.
-A velarium, supported by corbels at the level of the attic, had the function of protecting the audience during the hottest hours of the day.
+Located in the southeastern part of the city, it is one of the best preserved.
+The Arena was built with two orders of Doric arches at the end of the 1st century.
+A velarium, supported by corbels in the attic, served to protect the public from the sun during the hottest hours of the day.

 The cavea could accommodate approximately twenty-three thousand spectators.
-Hence, they entered through wide vomitoria interconnected by internal galleries.
-Furthermore, the cavea was divided into three zones by a parapet decorated with bas-reliefs depicting combat scenes.
+Hence, they entered through wide passages (vomitoria) interconnected by internal galleries.
+A parapet decorated with bas-reliefs, depicting combat scenes, divided the cavea into three zones.
 Nemausus citizens went to the amphitheatre to watch the ludi gladiatorii, one of the most popular entertainment throughout the Empire.

 Samuele Corrente Naso